rails/rails/guides/source/security.md

 The result won't be a list of projects (because there is no project with an empty name), but a list of usernames and their password.
 So hopefully you [securely hashed the passwords](#user-management) in the database!
 The only problem for the attacker is, that the number of columns has to be the same in both queries.
 That's why the second query includes a list of ones (1), which will be always the value 1, in order to match the number of columns in the first query.

-Also, the second query renames some columns with the AS statement so that the web application displays the values from the user table.
-Be sure to update your Rails [to at least 2.1.1](https://rorsecurity.info/journal/2008/09/08/sql-injection-issue-in-limit-and-offset-parameter.html).
+Also, the second query renames some columns with the AS statement so that the Web application displays the values from the user table.

 #### Countermeasures